meelgroup/shakuni/README.md

-Shakuni counting and sampling tester
+Shakuni -- approximate counting and sampling tester
 ===========================================

 Example use: